MaximeJakubowski/sls_project/README.md

 # SHACL Logical Syntax parser

-This project is in the experimental phase.
-It was originally used as a sub-package for experiments done for our work on [Provenance for SHACL](https://github.com/Shape-Fragments), [paper](https://openproceedings.org/2023/conf/edbt/paper-3.pdf).
+This project was originally used as a sub-package for experiments done for our work on [Provenance for SHACL](https://github.com/Shape-Fragments), [paper](https://openproceedings.org/2023/conf/edbt/paper-3.pdf).

-However, this logical syntax parser can be used for multiple purposes so the idea is to extend it and publish it as its own package.
+However, this logical syntax parser can be used for multiple purposes so this project extends and publishes it as its own package.

 ## Features